7 Ways to Financially Survive Sandwich Generation Stress

 1. Keep saving for retirement

 Older investors who may have experienced a dent in their retirement savings can still catch up through careful investing strategies.
-In 2014, those age 50 and older can contribute an additional $5,500 to their 401(k) for a total of $23,000; and they can add $6,500 to their IRA accounts.
+In 2018, those age 50 and older can contribute an additional $6,000 to their 401(k) or 403(b) for a total of $24,500; and they can add $6,500 to their IRA accounts.
+For more information on the IRS's catch-up policy and eligibility requirements, check out their site for further details.

 2. Fund a college savings plan